 Devils Tower rises above the surrounding grassland and Ponderosa pine forests like a rocky sentinel.
-Northern Plains tribes have worshipped near this remarkable geologic formation for thousands of years.
+Northern Plains Tribes have lived and held ceremonies near this remarkable geologic formation for thousands of years.
 Fur trappers, explorers, and settlers alike were awed by the tower's majesty.
 In 1906, President Theodore Roosevelt established Devils Tower as our nation's first national monument.
 Many have gazed at the Tower and wondered, "How did this amazing formation form?"

 The Stage is Set